 The platform’s legs unfold and lock into place to offer a sturdy and safe working platform.
-A typical folding work platform will be between 900mm and 100 mm long and the height would be around 600mm.
+A typical folding work platform will be between 900mm and 100mm long and the height would be around 600mm.
 Despite the seemingly diminutive dimensions, all workers should be familiar with the appropriate safety precautions before using a folding work platform.

 Podium platform steps are a safe and useful alternative to conventional step ladders for use in the UK construction industry.
-The platform is made from an aluminium tube that is then decked with a wooden layer.
-These offer a slip resistant and sturdy method platform from which the worker can use to access higher areas.
+The platform features an aluminium tube that is then decked with a wooden layer, providing a secure working base.
+This base offers a slip-resistant and sturdy method platform from which the worker can access higher areas.

 Mobile Access Towers

 A typical mobile access tower can be from 1 meter tall to 5 or 6 times that height.
-Working from this equipment is risk laden and the Work at Height Regulation 2005 has addressed these issues.
+Working from this equipment is risk-laden, and the Work at Height Regulation 2005 has addressed these issues.